Calculated based on number of publications stored in Pure and citations from Scopus

 Community engagement

-Alice is currently on the editorial boards for Language Learning & Technology, and The Australian Journal of Teacher Education.
+Alice is currently on the editorial board for The Australian Journal of Teacher Education and the Council for ATESOL NSW.
 She also works closely with community organizations in Sydney that serve culturally and linguistically diverse communities.
 She serves on the Multicultural Advisory Committee, Ryde City Council, and on the management committee of NSW Federation of Community Language Schools Inc.

 Education/Academic qualification